 What Is My Home Worth?
 How to Use Free Automated Valuation Models

-Homes are more than just places to live; they’re financial powerhouses.
-The average homeowner sits on $307,000 in home equity, the third-highest average ever recorded by real estate data analytics provider Cotality.
-If you’re wondering how much your home is really worth in today’s market, you might have considered using an automated valuation model — free tools that provide a quick estimate of your property’s value.
+Homes are more than just places to live.
+They’re financial powerhouses.
+In fact, an average homeowner sits on $295,000 in home equity.
+So it makes perfect sense that you’re curious about how much your home is worth in today’s market.
+You might’ve even checked an automated valuation model, free tools that can provide a quick estimate in seconds.

 A quick (and free) way to check your home value